 Inquiry-based learning is an approach used at ANI to encourage students to use their skills of inquiry to investigate problems and issues at a local or global level.
 Inquiry-based learning will help your child:

-- Develop language and reading skills
+- Develop reading and writing skills

 - Construct their own meaning